 All our linen and cotton fabrics will shrink between 5 -15% depending on the temperature of the water.

 Reds and strong pinks will bleed if washed in hot water and strong detergents.
 Also be aware that they cannot be left to soak, or stay wet for any length of time.
 Always wash cotton and linen with care: use only a mild detergent.

 Do not use enzymes, bleach or strong detergents.

 Hand wash in the bath or large tub, or in a bag if using machine washing, to protect them further.

-If you have a specific use in mind, beyond that for which the fabric is intended, and want to launder it in future, please do a test as follows: Pin a piece of the fabric to another item in your normal wash to see how the fabric will behave.
+If you have a specific use in mind and want to launder it in future, please do a test as follows.
+Pin a piece of the fabric to another item in your normal wash to see how the fabric will behave.

 The use of tumble dryers will shrink fabrics

 Fabrics used as window furnishings should have the appropriate linings for the conditions.
 We advise full sun protection wherever possible, for longer life.
 Unlined fabrics will always deteriorate quickly.